3093FengMing/VaultPatcher/README_en_us.md

 #### Key
 `key`, as the name implies, it refers to the string to be translated.

-If you want to translate the `Copyright Mojang AB.
-Do not distribute!` in the title screen, you can type `"key":"Copyright Mojang AB.
-Do not distribute!"`.
+If you want to change the `Copyright Mojang AB.
+Do not distribute!` in the title screen, you can type `"key":"YOUR TEXT"`.

 #### Value

 With keys, there must be values.

-So if you want to change `Copyright Mojang AB.
-Do not distribute!` to `Mojang AB.`. you can type `"value":"Mojang AB."`.
+So if you want to change `Copyright Mojang AB.` to `Copyright Mojang ABCD.`. you can type `"value":"Copyright Mojang ABCD."`.

 #### Semi-match
 #### (1.2.5+)

 All of the above methods are full match (that is, full replace), and only replace the same text as `key`.

-If you want to semi-match, or the original string contains formatted text (such as `§a`, `%d`, `% s`, etc.), you can try to add the `@` character before the string of `value` to achieve semi-matching.
+If you want to semi-match, or the original string contains formatted text that cannot be fully match (such as `§a`, `%d`, `% s`, etc.), you can try to add the `@` character before the string of `value` to achieve semi-matching.

 For Example：